Chair Yoga For All Ages

-Strengthen, tone, integrate, balance, stretch and lengthen, twist, breathe and quiet the mind with Jen Mast, Integrative Functional Therapeutic Yoga Instructor, E-RYT 500.
-This class will adapt traditional yoga poses, functional movement exercises, breathing and relaxation techniques while sitting or standing (optional) by giving students a gentle supportive entrance into yoga no matter what shape, age, experience, ability or condition of your body.
+Strengthen, tone, integrate, balance, stretch and lengthen, twist, breathe, and quiet the mind with Jen Mast, Integrative Functional Therapeutic Yoga Instructor, E-RYT 500.
+This class will adapt traditional yoga poses, functional movement exercises, breathing and relaxation techniques while sitting or standing (optional).
+This gives students a gentle supportive entrance into yoga no matter what shape, age, experience, ability or condition of your body.
 Come enjoy new found health, mobility and vitality and learn to move and feel better in your body.
 Please consult your doctor before joining any exercise program and contact Revolution Community Yoga if you have specific questions.

 *If your challenges are severe, please consult with your physician first before attending class.

 Jen Mast, L.I.C.S.W., E-RYT 500 (IYT), Integrative Functional Yoga Therapist, ChildLight Teen Yoga®, Lifeforce Yoga®

 Stepping onto the mat everyday has allowed me to stay grounded in the things that are truly important.
 Diagnosed with an autoimmune disease over a decade ago, my life took an unpredictable turn.
 Things that were easy became difficult and I felt as though I had lost part of myself.
 It was during this time that I deepened my spiritual practice.
 Yoga helped to heal the aches and pains that came with autoimmunity, it improved my energy, my mood.
 It allowed me to show up each day for my friends, loved ones and most importantly myself.